Example commands that change the default save location of the macOS Screenshot app and tweak its other preferences:

 </plist>

-Download the plist, copy it to ~/Library/LaunchAgents, and run the following to activate it:
+Then download the plist and copy it to ~/Library/LaunchAgents.
+Run the following command to activate it:

-for c in stop unload load start; do launchctl $c ~/Library/LaunchAgents/dk.thrysoee.screenshot_rename.plist; done
+for c in stop unload load start; do launchctl $c ~/Library/LaunchAgents/dk.thrysoee.screenshot_post_processing.plist; done